What's in a name: Hutt Valley's origin

 Our two cities' Māori names describe their location within the valley.

 Lower Hutt is Te Awa Kairangi ki Tai (next to the sea)

 Upper Hutt is Te Awa Kairangi ki Uta (inland)

 Awa means river and kairangi translates to esteemed or precious.
 Local Māori refer to the it as "river full of good food" and "the source of life".

 Read more on the history of Te Awa Kairangi / Hutt River .

 Legends tells us the harbour was once a lake

 Local legend tells of when Te Whanganui-a-Tara (Wellington Harbour) was a lake, and in that lake lived two taniwha, Ngake and Whātaitai.
-Cliff Whiting used the story of these two taniwha to create the piece Whanganui-a-Tara (Ngake and Whātaitai) which is currently on display as part of the Can't Be Together exhibition.
+Cliff Whiting used the story of these two taniwha to create the piece Whanganui-a-Tara (Ngake and Whātaitai) which is often brought out for displays.